What is the Dementia Rating Scale?

-The GDS scale, also known as the Reisberg Scale, is broken down into seven stages of cognitive impairment.
+The GDS scale, also known as the Reisberg Scale.
+It breaks down seven stages of cognitive impairment.

 - Stage 1: A person in this stage has no memory loss or cognitive impairment.
 A person can function normally in everyday activities and does not have dementia.

 - Stage 2: In this stage a person has minimal cognitive impairment that is normal in the aging process.
-For example, a person might forget names or where they put their keys but other people do not notice the symptoms, and the person does not have dementia.
+For example, a person might forget names or where they put their keys.
+Other people do not notice the symptoms, and the person does not have dementia.

-- Stage 3: A person has mild cognitive impairment associated with forgetting things more often, may find it difficult to concentrate and becomes less productive at work.
-Loved ones will begin to notice that a person gets lost more often or has difficulty finding the right words when talking.
-At this stage, the person does not have dementia but will develop the disease on average within seven years.
+- Stage 3: A person has mild cognitive impairment.
+This is associated with forgetting things more often.
+The individual may find it difficult to concentrate.
+They become less productive at work.
+Loved ones will begin to notice that a person gets lost more often.
+Or has difficulty finding the right words when talking.
+At this stage, the person does not have dementia.
+But will develop the disease on average within seven years.

-- Stage 4: This is the early stage of dementia and a person will exhibit moderate cognitive impairment.
+- Stage 4: This is the early stage of dementia.
+A person will exhibit moderate cognitive impairment.
 A person has more difficulty concentrating and begins to forget recent events.
 Taking care of personal finances and traveling alone to new places becomes difficult.
-A person may deny their symptoms, refuse a test for dementia and begin to withdraw from family and friends because socialization becomes a challenge.
-A physician can detect cognitive declines through a patient interview and exam and this stage lasts an average of two years.
+A person may deny their symptoms.
+Refuse a test for dementia.
+They may begin to withdraw from family and friends.
+This is because socialization becomes a challenge.
+A physician can detect cognitive declines through a patient interview and exam.
+This stage lasts an average of two years.

 - Stage 5: A person in is the mid-stage of dementia and has moderately severe impairment.
-The person will need help completing everyday tasks such as dressing, bathing and fixing meals.
-A person has major memory loss and may forget important information like their address and phone number or the time of day and where they are.
-The symptoms of this stage last an average of one and a half years.
+The person will need help completing everyday tasks such as… dressing, bathing and fixing meals.
+A person has major memory loss.
+They may forget important information like … their address and phone number or the time of day and where they are.
+The symptoms of this stage may last an average of one and a half years.

-- Stage 7: The final stage is the late-stage of dementia in which a person has very severe brain impairment and needs extensive dementia care.
-A person needs constant assistance with most activities including eating and going to the bathroom.
+- Stage 7: The final stage is the late-stage of dementia.
+This is when a person has very severe brain impairment.
+They need extensive dementia care.
+A person needs constant help with most activities.
+These include eating and going to the bathroom.
 They lose their ability to communicate and psychomotor skills like walking decline.
 The average duration of this stage is two and a half years.

 - Stage 1: Exhibits a normal adult with no functional decline.

-- Stage 2: Exhibits an older adult with awareness of normal age appropriate functional decline.
+- Stage 2: Exhibits an older adult with awareness of normal age process.
+They show appropriate functional decline.

 - Stage 3: Exhibits a person with early dementia who notices a difficulty in a demanding job.

-- Stage 4: Exhibits mild dementia and needs help with complicated tasks like finances or planning events.
+- Stage 4: Exhibits mild dementia.
+The person needs help with complicated tasks like finances or planning events.

-- Stage 5: Exhibits moderate dementia and needs help with simpler tasks like choosing clothes to wear.
+- Stage 5: Exhibits moderate dementia.
+Needs help with simpler tasks like choosing clothes to wear.

-- Stage 6: Exhibits moderately severe dementia and needs more help with simple daily tasks and may have problems with bladder and bowel control.
+- Stage 6: Exhibits moderately severe dementia.
+Needs more help with simple daily tasks and may have problems with bladder and bowel control.

-- Stage 7: Exhibits severe dementia and has major trouble speaking and controlling body to walk, sit up, smile and eat.
+- Stage 7: Exhibits severe dementia.
+Has major trouble speaking and controlling body to walk, sit up, smile and eat.